animazum/Bioinformatics-Pipeline-Project/README.md

 ## Dependencies
 samtools

-## Recomended setup to run the program:
+## Recommended setup to run the program:

 ##### Install docker and create docker container
 I recommend to use docker for this as it is a very powerful tool to test, use and standardize any program in a safe and controlled environment.
 But Docker is not fundamentally needed.